porterehunley/RACplusplus/README.md

 RAC++ - Reciprocal Agglomerative Clustering (in C++).
 Performs a parallelized, bottom up Agglomerative clustering by pairing and merging reciprocal nearest neighbors.
 This allows RAC++ to scale to much larger datasets than traditional agglomerative clustering while keeping the results (almost always) the same.

-All the positive attributes of Agglomerative clsutering remain with RAC++ as well.
+All the positive attributes of Agglomerative clustering remain with RAC++ as well.
 It produces meaningful clusters with little parameter tuning and can create whole taxonomies as well.

 Based on the paper:
 ```